US Fed leaves interest rates unchanged amid economic uncertainty

 The United States Federal Reserve has left its benchmark rate unchanged despite mounting pressure from President Donald Trump to cut rates.

-On Wednesday, the Fed said it will leave its short-term rate unchanged at 4.25 percent to 4.5 percent.
+On Wednesday, the Fed said it will leave its short-term rate steady at 4.25 percent to 4.5 percent.

 Recommended Storieslist of 4 items